-Who can I call if I suspect that I have a mold problem, or if I want more information on mold?
+Whom can I call if I suspect that I have a mold problem, or if I want more information on mold?

 What is the Florida Department of Health doing about mold?

-Where can I obtain additional information on the Internet?
+Where can I obtain additional information?

-U.S. Environmental Protection Agency (EPA)
+- U.S. Environmental Protection Agency (EPA)

-U.S. Department of Health and Human Services Centers for Disease Control and Prevention (CDC)
+- U.S. Department of Health and Human Services Centers for Disease Control and Prevention (CDC)

-Texas Department of Health
+- California Department of Health

-American Industrial Hygiene Association (AIHA)
+- American Industrial Hygiene Association (AIHA)

-Building Science Corporation
+- Building Science Corporation

 Contact and Feedback Information